-Steel-cutting for the hybrid ferry was held in July 2017 and the vessel was delivered in August 2019.
-The new vessel currently operates on the crossing between Sandefjord in Norway and Strømstad in Sweden.
+Steel-cutting for the hybrid ferry was held in July 2017 and the vessel was launched in April 2019.
+The vessel currently operates on the crossing between Sandefjord in Norway and Strømstad in Sweden.
 Color Hybrid was appointed as Ship of the Year 2019 in June 2019.

 Designed by Fosen Yard, the Color Hybrid ferry design was awarded the Next Generation Ship Award at the Nor-Shipping 2017 exhibition.
-The 160m-long hybrid ferry is capable of accommodating 2,000 passengers and between 430 and 500 cars.
+The 160m-long hybrid ferry can accommodate 2,000 passengers and between 430 and 500 cars.

 The vessel’s battery package offers approximately 5MWh and can operate for up to 60 minutes at speeds up to 12k.
 The ferry can store up to 450m³ of freshwater and 1,500m³ of water ballast.
 It also includes a waste-heat-recovery system (WHR), in addition to energy-saving equipment.

 Construction of the new vessel met Norway’s flag requirements and the Norwegian Ordinary Ship Register (NOR) standard.

 The ‘Ulstein hybrid propulsion concept’ is a combination of diesel-mechanical and diesel-electric systems and is more economical than the conventional diesel-electric system.
 It combines higher efficiency and better performance at high loads and excellent fuel consumption at low loads.

 Color Line uses a shore power facility in Sandefjord and Norwegian ports to provide electricity for charging the ferry’s battery.